bergmannjg/fshafas/readme.md

 The nuget packages are generated from the [fshafas](src/fshafas) projects and can be used with the dotnet tool.

-* fshafas and fshafas.profiles nuget packages:
-  * *dotnet build* compiles a F# program to dotnet
 * fshafas.javascript and fshafas.javascript.profiles nuget packages:
   * the nuget package contains the F# source files and the JavaScrript specific project file
-  * *dotnet fable* compiles a F# program to a JavaScript program
+  * *dotnet fable --lang JavaScript* compiles a F# program to a JavaScript program
 * fshafas.python and fshafas.python.profiles nuget packages:
   * the nuget package contains the F# source files and the Python specific project file
-  * *dotnet fable-py* compiles a F# program to a Python program.
+  * *dotnet fable --lang Python* compiles a F# program to a Python program.

 #### npm package